 Let us explain why.
-When $\Delta > 0$, the policymaker is combating an inefficient recession at t = 1, regardless of the value of θ .
-But the value of θ influences whether the policymaker would like the public to overor under-react.
-When $\theta > 0$, the policymaker wants to engineer a boom at t = 2 and therefore has "good news" to share with the economy.
-And because such good news can alleviate the inefficient recession at t = 1, policymaker prefers on the margin that the public over-react to it.
+When $\Delta > 0$, the policy maker is combating an inefficient recession at t = 1, regardless of the value of θ .
+But the value of θ influences whether the policy maker would like the public to over- or underreact.
+When $\theta > 0$, the policy maker wants to engineer a boom at t = 2 and therefore has "good news" to share with the economy.
+Because such good news can alleviate the inefficient recession at t = 1, the policy maker prefers on the margin that the public overreact to it.
 Target communication, in our main specification of $\lambda < 1$, fulfills this role.
-When instead $\theta < 0$, the policymaker would prefer for the "bad news" to not overly affect behavior at t = 1; and with $\lambda < 1$, this goal is achieved with instrument communication.
-Finally, with $\lambda > 1$, the logic about how how the sign of θ influences the desirability of over- or under-reaction remains valid, but the means of accomplishing such over- and under-reaction flip.
+When instead $\theta < 0$, the policy maker would prefer for the "bad news" to not overly affect behavior at t = 1; with $\lambda < 1$, this goal is achieved with instrument communication.
+Finally, with $\lambda > 1$, the logic about how the sign of θ influences the desirability of over- or underreaction remains valid, but the means of accomplishing such overand underreaction flip.